EAGrahamJr/kobots/docs/Notes.md

 While it is tempting to use co-routines, the fundamental interfaces are with _hardware_ devices -- and they don't necessarily like to be interrupted and paused.

-The "event bus" concept for communicating between items **can** use co-routines, as long as anything interacting with hardware is wrapped in the appropriate blocking context.
+~~The "event bus" concept for communicating between items **can** use co-routines, as long as anything interacting with hardware is wrapped in the appropriate blocking context.~~

+Using the Java `Publisher/Subscriber` (which uses the `ForkJoinPool`) seems to work just fine, as there is apparently decent blocking on the I2C bus.
+GPIO might need more care, and SPI and CAN are still and unknown quantities.

 ## 5-Wire Stepper to JST plug colors